d-gangz/baebae_scraper/README.md

 Now we are one step closer.
 Now is to try using real companies to find information and scrape

 ##10 Dec - successfully summarise 5 links from one company
 Managed to get 3 companies, obtain top 5 search results of each and then scrape the article links and summarise them.
 The output was title, summary and links.
 Not bad as it worked.
+Each function served a purpose then I finally used a dictionary to loop through the company names and search query in order to obtain the results.
+My last time is to do the scheduled email sending using smtp.
+Pretty excited to complete this project

+## 12 Dec - sending out as an email
+Managed to convert the content to html versions.
+Utilised the smtplib to send out as an email but was faced with the OpenAI rate limit.
+Gona try again tomorrow or see how I can figure out a way to increase my OpenAI tier

+## 13 Dec - test if email works
+Email sending to be verfied working.
+Managed to get the email with the right HTML format too.
+I would consider this as a small win!
+Now need to troubleshoot the OpenAI side and stuff.

+## 17 Dec - added logic to only get published websites today
+Added extra logic to only get articles that are published today.
+As this email is sent out daily, the scrapper will run daily and this is to prevent from sending too many articles to OpenAI to process.
+Mainly edited the search(query) function and results_summary(query) function to add the additional if logic to only filter out articles published today.
+Did the cron job.
+What is left is to add the companies and then run it daily to try it out.